RubixML/Server/README.md

 **Additional Methods:**

-Return the prediction obtained from the model:
+Return the prediction obtained from the model:s
 ```php
 public prediction() : mixed
 ```